-For over 52 years, CYC has been a trusted supporter of the local API community in San Francisco, known for our many programs that benefit the community throughout the city and in each neighborhood.
+For over 52 years, CYC has been a trusted supporter of the local AAPI community in San Francisco, known for our many programs that benefit the community throughout the city and in each neighborhood.

 As we’ve grown, the city has turned to CYC for our expertise building bridges across racially diverse communities in the Bayview, Tenderloin, Richmond, and elsewhere.
-CYC is one of only a few agencies in San Francisco addressing the needs of low-income, high-need, and at-risk Asian Pacific Islander, Latinx, and African American youth.
+CYC is one of only a few agencies in San Francisco addressing the needs of low-income, high-need, and at-risk Asian American and Pacific Islander, Latinx, and African American youth.

 Over time, and across the city, CYC has provided steady leadership in response to situations that require specialized, culturally/linguistically competent, and trauma-informed mediation.